quantum-tinkerer/pymablock/docs/source/tutorial/getting_started.md

 This does do any computations yet, and only defines the answer as an object that we can query.

+Here `H_tilde` is the block-diagonalized Hamiltonian, and `U` is the unitary transformation that computes it from the `hamiltonian`.

+Most of the users will only ever need the diagonal blocks of `H_tilde`, however
+{{Pymablock}} returns the extra information in case it is needed.

 ### 3. Get the perturbative results

-To get perturbative corrections to the Hamiltonian, we index the transformed Hamiltonian indicating the block and order of the correction.
+To get perturbative corrections to the diagonal blocks of the Hamiltonian, we index the transformed Hamiltonian indicating the block and order of the correction.

 For example, we obtain a second order correction to the occupied subspace as